 He made the leap but lost air as his career went on.

-Telfair was a phenom at Abraham Lincoln High School in Brooklyn, New York, performing flashy handles, stellar passes, and an uncanny ability to finish at the rim.
-Number 31 carried major high school hype for a second consecutive year following LeBron James.
+Telfair was a phenom at Abraham Lincoln High School in Brooklyn, New York; performing flashy handles, stellar passes, and an uncanny ability to finish at the rim.
+No. 31 carried major high school hype for a second consecutive year following LeBron James.

 Sebastian Telfair’s NBA Career

 Growing pains ensued.
 The first round selection made usual rookie mistakes with flashes of promise.
 He was eventually promoted to the starting point guard role in the latter half of the year.

 Telfair finished his rookie season averaging 6.8 points and 3.3 assists per game.

 Nate McMillan was hired as the new head coach prior to Telfair’s sophomore season and kept him in the starting lineup.
 His numbers improved, but he faced criticism from the local media who claimed his stats weren’t up to par with his peers.
 He suffered a thumb injury and was replaced by Steve Blake, who filled the role nicely — Blake committed fewer turnovers and converted more assists.